Job Site Incidents

 Experienced construction injury lawyers at Associates and Bruce L. Scheiner, Attorneys for the Injured, are committed to fighting for those who have suffered injury as a result of job site incidents.

-The U.S. Occupational Health & Safety Administration (OSHA) reports that more than 20 percent of the nearly 4,000 worker fatalities in the private industry in 2013 occurred in the construction industry.
+The U.S. Occupational Health & Safety Administration (OSHA) reports that more than 20 percent of the nearly 4,000 worker fatalities in the private industry each year occur in the construction industry.

 Most of these incidents were attributed to:

 - Struck-by objects

 - Caught in machines/caught between surfaces

 Eliminating these job site incidents alone would save an estimated 468 worker’s lives annually, OSHA reports.

 Those who employ others have a responsibility to maintain a workplace free of known danger, which includes providing workers with adequate training, as well as the right tools and equipment necessarily to safely do the job.

 Depending on the type of construction being conducted, OSHA has numerous guidelines and specific rules for how work must be carried out in order to prevent construction accidents and maintain worker safety.
 One example is the requirement to wear personal fall arrest harness systems when conducting work at significant heights.
 Likewise, a worker involved in a task that might cause a foreign object to fly into their faces (eyes in particular) would be required to wear safety glasses.
 Welders, concrete workers and grinders would be on this list.Most Common Job Site Hazards

 Although there will be risks unique to each job site, some of those that crop up the most commonly include: